 Died: 25 August 1819, Handsworth, West Midlands, United Kingdom

 James Watt had witnessed the hardships while treading the path to success, his life and work have served as the milestones future generations.
 From Ashes to Glory, let’s get a deeper insight into his life:

 - His arrival in London in 1754 was not welcomed, the metal workers forbade him to work as he was an amateur.
 John Morgan, an instrument maker, taught James the art of instrument making charging small fees.
 But being an outsider, he was not offered a job even after the training.

 - To his refuge, university professors employed him as their instrument repairer.
 But James spent his salary in making anything from spectacles to guitars and selling them.

 - Increasing the number of contacts: The shop that the University provided James proved to be the hangout for professors and the public.
 Sooner he made more friends and started manufacturing Toys and musical instruments with John Craig, a businessman, for six years.

-- Failure: Watt’s first patent was the condenser but with the lack of skilled man force his dream couldn’t become the reality any sooner.
+- Failure: Watt’s first patent was the condenser but with the lack of skilled man forces, his dream couldn’t become the reality any sooner.
 To add salt to the wounds, John Roebuck became broke as his mines were waterlogged and it seemed that Watt’s future was also waterlogged.

 - Silver Lining: Matthew Boulton, a businessman acquired the assets of John Roebuck including the patent of Watt.
-Boulton provided every single instrument and help that Watt required completing his dream.
+Boulton provided every single instrument and helped that Watt required completing his dream.
 Watt started working with Boulton since May 1774.

 - Watt’s engine used a minimal amount of fuel as compared to the Newcomen engine, eventually, it was welcomed hands on by the purchasers.